 Ready to get building new neuropathways?
 Check out the rest of this series:

-Workit Clinic provides Suboxone + online therapy for opiate addiction.
+Workit Health’s Clinic provides medication + online therapy for addiction.

 Located in Michigan + California.